-See the "Engine break-in" section on page 6-4 prior to operating the engine for the first time.
+See the "Engine break-in" section on page 6-5 prior to operating the engine for the first time.

 - 1. Set the parking brake. - 2.
 Turn the fuel cock to "ON". - 3.
 Turn the main switch to "ON" and the engine stop switch to "RUN". - 4.
-Shift the drive select lever into the neutral position.
+Shift the transmission into neutral.
 The neutral indicator light should come on.
 If the indicator light does not come on, have a Yamaha dealer check the electrical circuit.